-Officials from NOAA's National Weather Service praised The City of Lynchburg for completing a set of rigorous warning preparedness criteria necessary to earn the distinction of being StormReady®.
+On February 14, 2012, Officials from NOAA's National Weather Service in Blacksburg named the City of Lynchburg StormReady® for completing a set of rigorous warning preparedness criteria.
+This recognition was renewed on January 29th, 2018.

 The nationwide community preparedness program uses a grassroots approach to help communities develop plans to handle local severe weather and flooding threats.
 The program is voluntary and provides communities with clear-cut advice from a partnership between local National Weather Service forecast offices and state and local emergency managers.
 StormReady started in 1999 with seven communities in the Tulsa, Oklahoma area.
 There are now more than 1,850 StormReady communities across the country.